jupyter/governance/bootstrapping_subproject_councils.md

 # Transition: Bootstrapping Subproject Councils

 :::{note}
-This document outlines how subprojects initially formed their councils, as part of the transition to the Jupyter governance model in December 2022.
+This document outlines how Subprojects initially formed their councils, as part of the transition to the Jupyter governance model in December 2022.
 :::

 As the new Jupyter governance model is approved and implemented, we are moving from an informal Subproject governance model to a formal model.
 As part of this process, each Jupyter Subproject will need to establish a formal Subproject Council as its decision-making body, including deciding its size and who its members are.
 There are a number of challenges associated with this: